Timber rattlesnake: Distribution and habitat

 Generally, this species is found in deciduous forests in rugged terrain.
-During the summer, gravid (pregnant) females seem to prefer open, rocky ledges where the temperatures are higher, while males and nongravid females tend to spend more time in cooler, denser woodland with more closed forest canopy.
+C. horridus can be found in a variety of terrestrial habitats including lowland cane thickets (thus the common name canebrake rattlesnake), high areas around swamps and river floodplains, hardwood and pine forests, mountainous areas, and rural habitats in farming areas.
+During the summer, gravid females seem to prefer open, rocky ledges where the temperatures are higher, while males and nongravid females tend to spend more time in cooler, denser woodland with more closed forest canopy.

 Behavior

 Female timber rattlers often bask in the sun before giving birth, in open rocky areas known as "basking knolls".

-During the winter, timber rattlesnakes brumate in dens and limestone crevices, often together with copperheads and black rat snakes.
+During the winter, timber rattlesnakes brumate in dens and limestone crevices, often together with copperheads (Agkistrodon contortrix) and rat snakes (Pantherophis alleghaniensis, P. obsoletus, and P. spiloides).
+Timber rattlesnakes exhibit high levels of philopatry to their natural hibernaculum, which means that they are likely to return to the same hibernaculum, or communal wintering den, each year.
+Timber rattlesnakes occupying the same hibernaculum (especially juveniles and pregnant females) have been reported to be more closely related to each other than to the rattlesnakes in neighboring dens; studies have suggested this behavior may be related to juveniles' ability to track chemical cues from relatives.
+Timber rattlesnakes have also been found to leave dens multiple times in midwinter to briefly bask.

 Males often mate farther away from winter hibernacula than females.

+Reproduction

 A lifetime reproduction study of a population in the Adirondack Mountains of New York found that the first reproduction occurs at a mean age of 9.6 years.
 The mean length of reproductive cycles is 4.2 years, the mean reproductive life span is 9.6 years, and the average fecundity is 7.7 offspring per litter.
 Nonviable offspring were found in 20% of the field litters.
-Most females only reproduced one.
+Most females only reproduced once in a lifetime.

 Macrogeographic differences were observed within the population and may have correlated resource levels influencing growth rates and additionally human encounters could influence survival.